Tracing the Footprints

 2. From the ancient empires of Egypt and Ethiopia to the scramble for Africa in the 19th century, the continent has experienced profound transformations shaped by external powers.

-3. In this blog, we embark on a journey through the history of colonization in Africa, tracing the footprints of colonialism and its enduring impact on the continent.
+3. In short In this blog, we embark on a journey through the history of colonization in Africa, tracing the footprints of colonialism and its enduring impact on the continent.

 Ancient Empires and Early Contacts of Africa